 Throw something in my booty.

-Thank you, Lil Sinterklaas.
+Thank you, Lil’ Sinterklaas.

 Strooigoed

 Literally translated, strooigoed means “sprinkling good.”
 That makes no sense, but the better translation of “sprinkling candy” only does a slightly better job.
-It’s the sugary sweets that the Zwarte Pieten throw around when they enter a room.
+It’s the sugary sweets that Zwarte Pieten throw around when they enter a room.

 Chocolade krijtjes